KRoeling/my_repository/README.md

 this I typed on my laptop.

-This I changed on github.
+This I deleted on github.